SuduIDE/ideals/README.md

 Just install IntelliJ IDEA with appropriate set of plugins and turn it into one LSP server for all the languages you need.

 Universal LSP Server is designed to be as much language agnostic as possible.
-However, for better user experience some parts are still dependent on language-specific API.
+However, for a better user experience some parts are still dependent on language-specific API.

 The project was heavily inspired by [intellij-lsp](https://github.com/Ruin0x11/intellij-lsp-server)